gianca1992/url-shortener-fastAPI/README.md

 ```

-Run a container from it to test locally:
+Run a container from it to test it:

 ```
 docker run -p 8000:8000 url-shortener-giancarlo
 ```

-You should see something like:
+You should see something similar to:

 ```
 INFO:     Started server process [1]
 INFO:     Waiting for application startup.
 INFO:     Application startup complete.
 INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)

 ```
-run ```curl localhost:8000``` to see a test message,
+run ```curl localhost:8000``` to see a test hello message,

 ```
 "Hello from the URL shortener FastAPI python app"
 ```

 ### C
-Create an account in dockerhub, create a repository, name it for example "repo-for-shortener"
+Create a repository from your dockerhub account, name it for example "repo-for-shortener"

 Tag the image and then push it to your dockerhub repository: